AlekEagle/cumulonimbus-docs/src/reference/index.md

 Some endpoints require the user to reverify their identity, depending on your account's security settings, it may be a multi-step process.
 The following steps are taken to reverify the user's identity:

-1. The user makes a request to an endpoint that requires reverification (e.g. PUT /users/me/username) with the required parameters, as well as their password in the body.
+1. The user makes a request to an endpoint that requires reverification (e.g. `PUT /users/me/username`) with the required parameters, as well as their password in the body.
 2. If you:
    1. Do not have a second factor enabled, your request will complete successfully, and you will not need to take any further action.
    2. Do have a second factor enabled, you will receive a [`SecondFactorChallengeRequired`](/reference/errors#secondfactorchallengerequired) with all of the required data to complete the challenge.
-3. The user makes a second request to the same endpoint, with the required parameters, as well as a `2fa` object in the body containing the required data to complete the challenge, your password is not required in this request. e.g.
+3. The user makes a second request to the same endpoint, with the required parameters, as well as a `2fa` object in the body containing the required data to complete the challenge, your password is not required in this request.
+Using `PUT /users/me/username` as an example, the body would look like this:

 ```json
 {